waterlinked/waterlinked.github.io/docs/underwater-gps/locators/locator-u1.md

 * Flashing green light (slow): GPS lock has been acheived but lost.
 The unit is ready to dive.

-* Pulsating green light : The Locator-U1 is charging.
-The unit is **not ready** to dive.
-See charge description above.
+* Pulsating green light : The Locator-U1 is charging and after 7 hours will be fully charged allowing the Locator-U1 to be used for up to 6 hours.

 * Fast flashing green light (multiple times pr second): Error indication.
 The unit is **not ready** to dive.
 Typically this is caused by exceeding dive time and the pressure sensor needing to dry.
 Charging the Locator is the fastest way to dry the pressure sensor.